AsheryMbilinyi/Malaria-Risk-Analysis/README.md

 # Analysis of Malaria Risk based on Housing Conditions in Sub-Saharan Africa

-The goal of this work was to reveal a causal inference on how housing conditions in Sub-Saharan Africa contributes in Malaria vulnerability to the inhabitants.
+The goal of this work was to reveal a causal inference on how housing conditions contributes in Malaria vulnerability to the inhabitants in Sub-Saharan Africa.

 ## Data
 Data was collected at Rusinga Island in Western Kenya which includes:-